 (Ct.
 App.
 1979).

-“Safe employment" and “safe place of employment" are distinguished.
+Distinguishing “safe employment" and “safe place of employment."
 There is a duty to provide safe employment to employees that does not extend to frequenters, while the duty to provide a safe place of employment does extend to frequenters.
 Leitner v.
 Milwaukee County, 94 Wis.
 2d 186

 , 287 N.W.2d 803

 That a lease allocates safe place duties between an owner and an employer/tenant does not nullify mutually shared statutory duties.
 Hannebaum v.
-Dirienzo & Bomier, 162 Wis.
+Direnzo & Bomier, 162 Wis.
 2d 488

 , 469 N.W.2d 900